SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 by giving the wrapper's storage an initial value.
 The property wrapper didn't define any initializers.
-If you add some initializers to the property wrapper, you can also use assignment or pass arguments to the custom attribute.
+If you add some initializers to the property wrapper, you can also use assignment to set the initial value and you can pass arguments to the custom attribute.
-Here's an expanded version of ``SmallNumber`` that defines three initializers and lets you specify the maximum value:
+Here's an expanded version of ``SmallNumber`` that defines three initializers and lets you specify the wrapped and maximum value:

-.. testcode:: property-wrapper-init
+.. testcode:: property-wrapper-init, property-wrapper-mixed-init
     :compile: true

     -> @propertyWrapper